bitprj/devrel/AStarPathfinding/blog.md

 ![img](https://lh4.googleusercontent.com/i9MdP8eswGxx9MySKR8H9uopLoBzO8OHaG1TMGs7Me1AfTwzFYl98aZ8X1EOddZwDUmRo6X5TXDaRWjhtQmt5OyYnCOrbFfh1IT_dN38gv5PWNJNPNv2A0WwVQY-S6HnFzmb4vo)

-We’re going to want more than this though, let’s try to print a grid to the screen.
+We’re going to want more than this though, so let’s try to print a grid to the screen.
 Think about what we want our grid to be.
 Typically, a grid looks like a 2-D matrix with some number of rows and some number of columns.
 We’ll want our grid to be filled with squares and maybe we want a small amount of space between the squares so we can easily define each square’s boundaries.
-So let’s start there first.
+Let’s start there first.

 I will create a new file called **macros.py** which will be responsible for storing many of our constants.
 We want to be consistent with some declarations throughout all of our files so we will place those constants here.
 If we ever want to make a change to the sizes of our squares or anything else found in this file we won’t have to go searching across all of our files to make those changes.
 To include our macros in any file simply type `from macros import *` at the top of the file.